Meet the Speakers: BCEN Learn Live Destin

 Rebecca Geyer, MSN, RN, TCRN

-Failing Forward: How Mistakes Can Be Our Greatest Mentors
+Failing Forward: How Mistakes Can Be Some of Our Greatest Mentors

 Rebecca Geyer is the Director of Trauma Performance Improvement at the Pennsylvania Trauma Systems Foundation.
 She’s worked in trauma nursing for the past 20 years and uses her experiences in performance improvement to continue working to improve trauma care for patients and also for clinicians working in the trauma specialty area.